bbilly1/media_organizer/README.md

     * Is already installed on most linux based systems.
     * On Windows: `pip install windows-curses`

+Or use `pip` to install all the requirements:
+`pip install -r requirements.txt`

 ### config file:
 Duplicate the config.sample file to a file named *config* and set the following variables:
 * `tv_downpath`: Folder path where the tv episodes get downloaded to.
 * `movie_downpath`: Folder path where the movie files get downloaded to.
-* `sortpath`: Empty folder the media_organizer can use to as a temporary sort path.
+* `sortpath`: Empty folder the media_organizer can use as a temporary sort path.
 * `moviepath`: Root folder where the organized movie files will go.
 * `tvpath`: Root folder where the organized tv episodes will go.
 * `ext`: A space separated list of valid media file extensions to easily filter out none media related files.